iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.4.0/report.md

 > Good idea.
 I've been using it for a while now.
 On the other hand it tells me I should self-isolate for fourteen days LITERALLY EVERY TIME I self-report - even after a month of "no symptoms".
 The worst I've ever reported is a mild headache.
 I don't get it.<br> :date: __2020-11-05 17:55:23__

 > Stupid app wont let me send the daily check in results<br> :date: __2020-10-08 08:32:50__

-> This is not a be all end all app.
-It has good information.
-After you submit your symptoms, you lose the bottom menu (Home, Stats, etc).
-You have to back out to get to this menu.
-Not easy to exit the app.<br> :date: __2020-10-05 21:44:01__

-> For such a simple app, it sure is slow.
-You tap an option (such as the check-in option) and you wait 5 seconds before anything happens with no indication that your tap actually registered.
-And it's not like the next screen has anything complicated that it needs to be "loading" either.
-It's just text.
-So what's up?<br> :date: __2020-10-05 20:06:20__

-> It doesn't ask every day to check in like it used to.
-And it seems to be easily triggered to suggest isolating at almost any symptom.
-Also, when it asked if I had been tested, or said to isolate even though I was asymptomatic.
-A few days later the test came back negative.
-If I had followed the recommendations it gave I'd be home most of the time and constantly being tested.
-Good idea, poorly executed.
-I like the media releases though.
-That's it's saving grace.<br> :date: __2020-09-29 14:38:34__